OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 The current trend in app development focuses mostly on REST/JSON-based services as XML is becoming less common.
 However, in the rare cases where user-supplied or otherwise untrusted content is used to construct XML queries, it could be interpreted by local XML parsers, such as NSXMLParser on iOS.
 As such, said input should always be validated and meta-characters should be escaped.

-#### Injection Vectors
+#### Injection Attack Vectors

+The attack surface of mobile apps is quite different from typical web and network applications.
+Mobile apps don't often expose services on the network, and viable attack vectors on an app's user interface are rare.
 Injection attacks against an app are most likely to occur through inter-process communication (IPC) interfaces, where a malicious app attacks another app running on the device.
-In contrast to web applications, attacks executed through the user interface or network services are rare in mobile apps.

 Locating a potential vulnerability begins by either: